 - Promote public recognition of flight schools that have attained accreditation status.

 - Promulgate an ongoing self-evaluation within the accredited flight school for the betterment of the school and their students.

 - Increase the opportunity for flight schools to establish long-term and stable relationships with financial institutions that provide loan and lease programs for the flight school market.

 Flight schools that seek accreditation shall submit a complete application as part of the accreditation process.
 At the time of application, the school must have been training students continuously for the preceding two consecutive years and demonstrate that it will operate continuously thereafter.

 Flight schools that seek to become accredited must operate with full intent of following business practices that are in the best interest of the public, the employees and the school.
 FSANA member flight schools adhere to the FSANA Code of Ethics

 Cost of accreditation

-The cost of accreditation is currently under review and an updated pricing schedule will be available in 2022 when application acceptance reopens.
+The cost of accreditation is under review and an updated pricing schedule will be available in 2023 when application acceptance opens.